 At St. Jude, our partnership with patients and families helps create a culture of safety and quality.
 Every member of the care team is engaged in efforts to further improve patient safety and satisfaction.
 We also have a dedicated team at St. Jude that focuses entirely on maintaining and improving safety and quality for patients.

-Our patient safety research team measures our safety culture every year using the AHRQ (Agency for Healthcare Research and Quality) Hospital Survey on Patient Safety Culture.
+Our patient safety research team measures our safety culture every other year using the AHRQ (Agency for Healthcare Research and Quality) Hospital Survey on Patient Safety Culture.
 The survey asks St. Jude staff to tell us about teamwork, communication, staffing and other factors that influence the care we provide.
 This survey helps us find ways to improve and track our progress on these important elements of providing safe care for our patients.

 Measuring Quality and Safety at St. Jude